I am the Vine (John 15:1-8)

-Today Jesus told his disciples a story about being like a vine, and how we can remain in his love when we remain close to him.
+Today Jesus told his disciples a story about being like a vine.

 Bible Passage ReflectionHave you ever done any gardening?
 (Pause for answers) Well, I really love looking at and enjoying gardens, but I'm not really very good at keeping plants alive and healthy.

 In today's story, Jesus said 'I am the vine, and you are the branches'.
 What do you think he means?
 (Pause.)
 I wonder why Jesus told this story? (pause) Well, this story helps remind me that its important to look after my relationship with Jesus.
 There are lots of ways that we can do this.
 Do you have any suggestions? (pause) Some of the ways that I like to spend time with Jesus are by reading stories from the bible, drawing pictures that show how I'm feeling or things that I've been doing, going for walks and talking to Jesus.
-Quick Questions
+Intergenerational worshipThoughtful intergenerational worship resources written by Elizabeth Waldron Anstice, for Intergen Australia.
+These resources focus on the interaction of an Ethiopian slave with Philip in Acts 8:26-40 and the encouragement of Jesus to his disciples in John 15:1-8 to remain connected.

 You will need: Bibles Pictures of vines and grapes Grapes to share Finger labyrinths